Tag: diy card

 Card Base & Card Face: Accent 100 lb., Amazon

-• Create a handmade card that celebrates the Simple Moments
+• DIY a card that loves

 Would you like to experiment with a design like this?
 You’ll find a supply list below, including a link to the stencil I used from A Colorful Life Designs.
 Follow the link and use discount code ChrisFan10 to save 10% on your entire order!
 (Master Creator Bundles are excluded as they already have a 20% discount built in.)